 In 1949, the Congregation of Beth Israel Synagogue entered into an agreement with the cemetery which provided for a dedicated area within the cemetery with 400 plots to be used by the Jewish community.
 In 1985 a modern mausoleum was erected and houses both traditional crypts and entombment’s, as well as niches for cremations.
 In response to the increasing demand for cremations, a columbaria and cremation garden was constructed adjacent to the mausoleum.
 This area provides nearly 500 crypts and plots, for both above ground and in ground entombment’s of cremated remains.

-Today, when walking through the cemetery, the stores of the buried come alive.
-The stories are told through the headstones, and the old Oaks hold secretes as time stands still.
+Today, when walking through the cemetery, the stories of the buried come alive.
+The stories are told through the headstones, and the old Oaks hold secrets as time stands still.

 Oakland Cemetery Board of Directors